top of page

 wildlife tourism

 Whale and dolphin watching activities promising unique encounters with free-ranging cetaceans are increasing dramatically worldwide.
-The great sociability and pseudo smile of bottlenose dolphins, Tursiops sp., which embody the human view of the dolphin, indeed favour a perception of these animals closer to myth and romanticism than reality.
+The great sociability and pseudo smile of bottlenose dolphins, Tursiops spp., which embody the human view of dolphins, indeed favour a perception of these animals closer to myth and romanticism than reality.

 However, numerous studies conducted over the past 40 years in Australia, New Zealand, North and South America, and Europe show that these activities can have deleterious effects on cetaceans and may be risky for their admirers.
 In French Polynesia, recreational and commercial whale and dolphin watching has the potential to disturb and sometimes harm such marine mammals as the humpback whale, common bottlenose dolphin, and spinner dolphin.